Installing with OAuth

 BAD: http://example.org

-How the team parameter behaves
+The team parameter

 When a valid team ID is passed to team and the authenticating user is already signed in to that workspace, passing this parameter ensures the user will auth against that workspace.